Eagle Squadron (film): Feature film production

-In October 1941 Wagner sold his company, including sixteen properties, to United Artists, but kept the rights to Eagle Squadron.
-Wagner intended to set up a new company and make Eagle Squadron its first film.
+In October 1941 Wanger sold his company, including sixteen properties, to United Artists, but kept the rights to Eagle Squadron.
+Wanger intended to set up a new company and make Eagle Squadron its first film.

-On November 17 Wagner announced he had signed a deal to make movies at Universal, including Eagle Squadron.
+On November 17 Wanger announced he had signed a deal to make movies at Universal, including Eagle Squadron.
 This film would no longer be a documentary but a fictional story, based on a magazine story by C.S.
 Forester.
 Norman Reilly Raine was writing the script.
 The film would use footage taken in England, but now the characters would be played by actors rather than real pilots.

 Reportedly the fictional story had been an idea of Raine's, who sold it to Wanger, who then hired Forester to write it up as a magazine story.

 In December 1941 Wanger announced the female lead would be played by Diana Barrymore who was appearing on stage in The Land is Bright.
 Other key roles went to Robert Stack, Leif Ericson and Jon Hall. (while Hall's role is small Wanger later put the actor in Arabian Nights).

 In early January Universal announced that the director would be Arthur Lubin.
 Lubin got the job directing on the back of his success with Abbott and Costello.

 Filming started 15 January.
 Location shooting took place at Universal Studio's backlot outside Los Angeles.
 Stack remembers Barrymore as "a sad and thoroughly mixed up lady" with "an inclination to drink away her problems, a fiery temper and an erratic emotional perspective.
 But she had neither the time nor the training to acquire the enormous technical foundation in acting that other members of her famous family had."

 Eagle Squadron begins with the onscreen declaration, "This production was made possible through the cooperation of The British Air Ministry, The British Ministry of Information, The Royal Air Force [and] The Eagle Squadron of the R.A.F."
 Noted war correspondent and radio commentator Quentin Reynolds, who also documented the role of the Eagle squadrons, narrates an extended foreword.

 Reception

 Box office

 Although real Eagle Squadron pilots disliked its fictionalization of their experiences, Eagle Squadron was a box office hit, earning a profit of $697,607.
 Variety said it earned $1.8 million in rentals in the US in 1942.
 Its San Francisco premiere at the Orpheum Theater, raised $200,000 in war bond sales.

+In the UK the film earned £144,649.